 About Us

-Your New Capital Bike Society
+Your Capital Bike Society

 Our aim is to be there for everyone who wants to enjoy cycling in the Capital Region – whether you’re new to the Region and perhaps just learning to ride, dusting off a bike that’s been the garage for a while, or an experienced rider who wants to connect with our vibrant cycling community.
 We want to be there to provide you with the skills, knowledge, and connections to make cycling an easy and fun transportation option.